pslucas0212/rhel-sca-subscriptionmanager/README.md

 Updated - 18 May 2021

 - Simple Content Access (SCA) allows you to register Red Hat software to access Red Hat software content without attaching a subscription to a particluar system or environment.
 A great use case for SCA is when you want to manage the content of public cloud market place instance of RHEL with Red Hat Smart Management.
-SCA enables you to use a Red Hat Smart Management subscription with a public cloud market place instances of RHEL without consuming a RHEL subscription (no double counting subscription usage).
-You need a Red Hat Smart Management subscrtption to support each public cloud market place instance of RHEL that will use Red hat Smart Management.
+SCA enables you to use a Red Hat Smart Management with a public cloud market place instance of RHEL to manage the marketplace content without consuming a RHEL subscription (no double counting subscription usage).
+You need a Red Hat Smart Management subscription to support each public cloud market place instance of RHEL that will use Red Hat Smart Management.

 - With SCA enabled, you no longer can view Red Hat software consumption in the Red Hat Customer Portal subscription section.
-You can see which repositories are attached to a particular instance.
+You can see which repositories are attached to a particular RHEL instance.
 If you want to see the consumption of a particular add-on like the Extended Life Cycle subscription, you can attach that specific subscription to a RHEL instance.

 - Note: Even if you are not attaching a subscription to a Red Hat Software product, you are required to have an active subscription for every instance of that product even if the product is in Extended Phase Lifecycle.
 For example, if you are running RHEL 4 or 5 along with any other current versions of RHEL, you are required to have active subscriptions to cover all those instances of RHEL.

 - It is recommended that you use Subscription Watch to determine the number of RHEL instances that are being used vs. the number of subscriptions you are entitled to use.

-- Insights is great tool for seeing and managing RHEL content, and automaticaly patching and remediating your RHEL instances.
+- Insights is great tool for seeing and managing RHEL content, and automatically patching and remediating your RHEL instances.
 Insights works with RHEL 6.4+, 7.0+ and 8.0+.
 I would recommend enabling Insights regardless of your content subscription strategy.

 ## Enable SCA on your Red Hat customer portal account
 - Login in to the Red Hat Customer Portal  -> [Login](https://access.redhat.com/)